 With awareness of these top 10 critical areas, you can schedule and maintain your home with minimal hassles.
 Create recurring calendar events to keep you on task and ask for help from family members.
 You can spread out the work throughout the year, so it doesn’t need to be done at once.
 If some of the items require professional help that you are unqualified for, research local vendors, check reviews and ask for referrals from trusted friends and family members.

-Your home should be a happy place that puts a smile on your face.
-Proper maintenance will keep it that way and keep your home last longer with less damage.
+Your home should be a safe, happy place that puts a smile on your face.
+Proper maintenance will keep it that way.
 If you learned something and enjoyed this article, please share it with a friend or colleague.
-To gain more insights visit HOMEiA.com for more real estate related articles.
-See you there!